kidtronnix/lummox/README.md

 git push heroku master
 ```

+### Hardening

+Once deployed rate limiting the token routes is a good idea to protect against denial of service attacks and limit the amount of access tokens being generated.

 ## How to Use with Other Services

 Other services can be authenticated without need for a db lookup.
 The JSON web tokens are used to transmit claims about a user.